 Today, in my therapy group we discussed Gratefulness in a little more detail.
 Many times, it is easier to be grateful for others than it is for ourselves.
 How uncomfortable to dig deep and expose the parts of you that are wonderful and positive.
 Why is that uncomfortable?
 In my experience, we don’t want to talk to others about what we are grateful for in ourselves.
 Society often mistakes this gratitude in ourselves as boasting, or bragging, or having a big ego.

 It doesn’t have to be that way.
 The truth is, the more gratitude you have for yourself, the more it spills into other areas of your life.
-Starting with gratitude with others is wonderful, but also including yourself in that equation is even more powerful.
+Gratitude with and for others is wonderful, but including yourself in that equation is powerful.
 I had to state three things I was grateful for about MYSELF in therapy today.
 That junk is hard.
 I sat there thinking, and came up with resilient, compassionate, and creative/resourceful.
 And when I start to look at my life, I see these common things in everything that I do or have done.
 It was hard, but worth it to think about myself.
 Feelings of positivity followed and I was certainly ready to continue with the group in a lighter, more positive spirit.

 So, what does gratitude give us?
 It gives us contentment, positive feelings and emotions, and it can also reduce anxiety and depression.
 Physically, it can help lower blood pressure, strengthen our immune systems, make us more tolerable to aches and pains, and give us better quality of sleep.
 I don’t know about you, but when I talk about the good things, the better I feel.
 Instead of, “why the hell aren’t the dishes done again”, I learn to find the positive in something.
-The dishes may not have been done, but I’m grateful that the kids cleaned the floors and took out the trash.
-Those things they did would be overshadowed by the one thing they didn’t if it wasn’t for gratefulness.
+The dishes may not have been done, but I’m grateful that we were able to sit around the table and eat dinner together.
+Those things that weren’t done would be overshadowed by the one thing that was positive if it wasn’t for gratefulness.
 And isn’t that so easy?
 You do ten things right, and the one time it’s wrong is when you get all of the attention.
 This is a game of ungratefulness.

 Gratitude is a key to strong relationships.
 Feeling and expressing gratitude connects us and creates more satisfaction within the relationship.
 Gratefulness generally leads to a sense of self worth and the ability to be more helpful and compassionate to others.
 I don’t know about you, but when I sit and complain about my partner, or my kid, or my job, the more negative I become and it just feels BAD.
 It rubs off on those around me, I end up hurting feelings or neglecting responsibilities because of unnecessary anxiety and worry.
 But when I am present, and I speak those words of encouragement into existence, it changes everything.